Devv64bit/Advance-Process-Manager/README.md

 ![Alt text](/imgs/image-3.png)

 ### Create Thread
 This image illustrates the creation of a new thread within a process.
 Users can specify a thread name, and the Process Manager creates a new thread successfully.
-The Process Manager also logs the creation of the thread in the Process Manager.log file.
 ![Alt text](/imgs/image-4.png)

 ### Terminate Thread
 In this screenshot, the termination of a thread is demonstrated.
 Users can provide the thread name, and the Process Manager requests the termination of the specified thread, followed by a successful termination message.
-The Process Manager also logs the termination of the thread in the Process Manager.log file.
 ![Alt text](/imgs/image-5.png)

 ### IPC: Send Message
 This section showcases the inter-process communication (IPC) feature.
 Users can send a message using IPC, and the Process Manager delivers the message successfully.
-The message sent is displayed in the screenshot.
-The Process Manager also logs the message sent in the Process Manager.log file.
 ![Alt text](/imgs/image-6.png)
 ![Alt text](/imgs/image-7.png)

 ### IPC: Receive Message
 Here, the Process Manager demonstrates the capability to receive messages through IPC.
 It displays the received messages from the log file, allowing users to retrieve and view them.

 ![Alt text](/imgs/image-8.png)

 ### Process Synchronization